SaveNowClub/pub_docs/README.md

 Both Notes and Links are powered by a suite of features designed to give you ultimate control and utility:

-*   **One-Click Save Bookmarklet:** Our browser bookmarklet lets you capture Notes and Links from anywhere on the web without interrupting your browsing flow.
+*   **One-Click Save Bookmarklet**: ([how to use](/docs/2889/howto-notes#how-to-use-bookmarklet)) Our browser bookmarklet lets you capture Notes and Links from anywhere on the web without interrupting your browsing flow.
-*   **Granular Public/Private Control:** You are the curator of your knowledge.
+*   **Granular Public/Private Control** ([how to use](/docs/2889/howto-notes#privacy-control)): You are the curator of your knowledge.
 Share brilliant insights publicly to build your reputation while keeping raw drafts and sensitive research private.
 You decide what the world sees, note-by-note.
-*   **Paid Notes™: Monetize Your Knowledge:** This is where we redefine the value of your intellect.
+*   **Paid Notes™: Monetize Your Knowledge** ([how to use](/docs/2889/howto-notes#4-paid-notes-marketplace)):  This is where we redefine the value of your intellect.
 Our **Paid Notes** feature allows you to list any of your **private notes for sale** in our marketplace.
 Have an in-depth guide, a unique analysis, or a valuable dataset?
 Set your price and earn directly from your expertise.
 Your knowledge base becomes a revenue stream.

 ---